rorzen/owncloud-install-and-configure/index.md

 ### Configuring the MySQL database for ownCloud

-This section covers the information about Configuring the MySQL Database for ownCloud.
+This section covers the information about configuring the MySQL Database for ownCloud.

 Follow these steps to configure MySQL Database: